 There are some widely searched keywords by employers and using them smartly within the resume would boost its value.
 You need to meticulously pick the buzzwords according to your industry.
 Take a look at professional resume templates for Microsoft Word for understanding how it works.
 Don’t kill the resume with overused keywords.
 The format of the CV counts for making it noticeable and easy to scan, so you can explore the trendy templates that are used for the industry you want to be a part of.
 Don’t use an overly fancy template with a funky font and many italicized sentences unless you are applying for a fashion magazine, the CV should look professional.

 5. Proofreading Is A Must!

 Grammatical errors, missing articles, and other issues in the resume would persuade an employer to give you a suggestion for enrolling in a language course that would sound quite embarrassing, isn’t it?
-To save yourself from the embarrassment, always proofread what you write and if you are using a professional online resume builder, it should have to autocorrect or some other feature that helps you with correcting the spelling and grammatical mistakes.
+To save yourself from embarrassment, always proofread what you write and if you are using a professional free resume online maker, it should have to autocorrect or some other feature that helps you with correcting the spelling and grammatical mistakes.